 2. Take the bus

 Free shuttles are available to the park from Trinity Commons, Mount Pleasant GO, Gore Meadows Rec Centre and Sheridan College.
-The rest of the city’s bus routes are only $1 to ride and its way more painless to be on a bus than stuck in a car in bumper to bumper traffic at the end of the night.
+It’s way more painless to be on a bus than stuck in a car in bumper to bumper traffic at the end of the night.

 3. If you’re ignoring 1 & 2, be strategic about where you park

-Most parking lots within a 3km radius of the park are usually over-crowded.
+Parking lots within a 3km radius of the park are usually over-crowded.
 The key is to find somewhere far enough away that you won’t get stuck in the aftermath and close enough that you won’t perish trying to get back there after a long day of fun at the park.
-Judith Nyman S.S. is always a good bet and if you can snag a spot along Mackay Street, even better.
-It’s about a 20-minute walk to the park from there.
+If you can snag a spot along Mackay Street it’s about a 20-minute walk to the park from there.

 4. Bring enough cash with you